Sigma-Delta-Blah/PlatformerJoy/README.md

 But I survived.
 We may have to punish you for this.
 You shall perish in flames!!! :fire:

-:fire: is no match for my :water:
+:fire: is no match for my :droplet:

 Failure. :thumbsup: